marmelab/react-admin/UPGRADE.md

 ## Message Hash Main Key Changed ("aor" => "ra")

 The main key of translation message objects was renamed from "aor" ro "ra".
-You must update your custom messages accordingly if you override core interface messages.
+You must update your custom messages accordingly if you overrode core interface messages.
 If you're a language package author, you must also update and  republish your package to have it work with react-admin 2.0.

 ```js
 // before